npelonis/da-projects-showcase/2024/Podcast Listening Time Prediction/README.md

 - The pacing of ads (`Length_Per_Ad`) added meaningful value beyond just the number of ads.
 - Binary flags like `Binary_Ads` were not helpful once more informative numeric features were present.
 - SHAP was considered but not used due to compatibility issues with categorical handling in XGBoost.
 Permutation importance provided an effective alternative.

+## Impact & Relevance

+This analysis demonstrates how viewer engagement can be quantified and explained using readily available metadata.
+The findings have direct relevance to:
+- Content strategy (episode length optimization)
+- Ad experience design (pacing vs. volume)
+- Engagemenet forecasting and experimentation
+The project reflects how viewer insights teams can move beyond raw metrics to uncover behavioral patterns that inform product and content decisions.